UCHealth University of Colorado Hospital, Highlands Ranch Hospital, Longs Peak Hospital, and Broomfield Hospital

 Todd Saliman

 Todd Saliman was named president of the University of Colorado in June 2021.
-He will serve in the interim as the CU Board of Regents conducts a national search for a permanent president.
+In July 2021, he was named president of the CU Board of Regents.

 Background – Before serving as president, Saliman was CU’s senior vice president for strategy, government relations and chief financial officer.
 He has 30 years of experience working on higher education and public policy in Colorado.
 He served in the Cabinet for two governors and is a former member of the Colorado General Assembly.
 While interim president, he will continue with some of his senior vice president duties.